Palmetto Roadway Project

 - Near project completion, segments on Orlando Road, Sarasota Road, and Ocala Road between Palmetto Road and Ponce de Leon Boulevard will be re-paved.
 No trees will be removed in these segments.

 Staff has collected several frequent questions and answers for you.
-As always, if you have a question that is not listed below, please reach out to us at email@example.com and we'll be happy to help.
+As always, if you have a question that is not listed below, please email us at email@example.com and we'll be happy to help.

 - Are the trees in the project area going to be removed?
 Yes, trees located in the area between sidewalks and curbs will be removed.
 There are currently no replacement plans

 - What should I do if my irrigation system is damaged from the project?
 Staff is advising one-on-one irrigation inspections prior to the start of construction to ensure proper operation and location of irrigation heads.
-If any damage should occur within project limits as a result of construction, please report the damage as soon as possible to either the contractor or to firstname.lastname@example.org.
+If any damage should occur within project limits as a result of construction, please report the damage as soon as possible to either the contractor or email Town staff at firstname.lastname@example.org.

 - Are the sidewalks going to be replaced?
 Sidewalks will be replaced on an as-needed basis during the project.
 Any current sidewalk sections that are damaged will be repaired or replaced.